edipdemirbilek/SubjectiveAssesmentVideoPlayer/README.md

 vlc.py: This is the original VLC Python binding.
 There might be a newer version at from https://wiki.videolan.org/python_bindings.

 [1] Demirbilek, Edip, and Jean-Charles Grégoire.
 “The INRS Audiovisual Quality Dataset."
-2016 ACM Multimedia Conference (accepted).
+2016 ACM Multimedia Conference.

+[2] Edip Demirbilek and Jean-Charles Grégoire.
+Multimedia communication quality assessment testbeds. arXiv preprint arXiv:1609.06612, (2016).